 A more viable structure for the coordination of project activities must be found for the next phase than has been in place during the present phase.
-It is important that a project coordinator be appointed by Malawi and that several Malawian staff become part of the development team.
-Project Management Group meetings should be chaired by the principal of the college and not by the ICEIDA Project Manager.
-All staff involved in project activities at the college should be consulted and kept informed of developments.

-The evaluators do not however recommend that the deputy principal, who has yet to be appointed, should be the project coordinator.
-The overall management of academic affairs at the college should focus on the long-term sustainability of training in both the merchant and fishing sectors through the combined efforts of the principal and vice-principal.
-Project management should focus on short-term developmental aspects.
-Consultation between the management and the development teams should however by frequent.
+It is important that a project coordinator be appointed by Malawi with a background both in the marine sector and in marine training.
+The evaluation team does not however recommend that the deputy principal, who has yet to be appointed, should be the project coordinator.
+The overall management of academic affairs at the College should focus on the sustainability of training in both the merchant and fishing sectors, while project coordination should focus on developmental aspects.
+Consultation between management and development teams should however by frequent.

-A more effective management structure within the college and the implementation of the revised structure recommended by the Department of Human Resource Development and Management would facilitate the running of project activities and their integration into normal activities at the college.
+Project Management Group meetings should be chaired by the principal of the College.
+All staff involved in project activities at the College should be consulted and kept informed of developments.
+A more effective management structure within the College and the implementation of the revised structure recommended by the Department of Human Resource Development and Management would facilitate the running of project activities and their integration into normal activities at the College.

-Accountability 1997
+Accountability

 Accountability for project activities should rest with all those involved in them.
-The team is aware that the college management is cautious about being held accountable for activities over which they have no financial control.
-Thus the comments made above under point 1 about the nature of cooperation become even more important.
+The team is aware that the College management is cautious about being held accountable for activities over which they have no financial control.
+Thus the comments made above under point A about the nature of cooperation become even more important.
 It does not follow that only those with a responsibility for funds are accountable.
 The project plan must make clear from the outset who is responsible for the outcome of activities and who takes part in them.
 Clear guidelines must be set with regard to the nature and timing of processes and outputs.